ganbuan/CyberNotebook/README.md

 + Cache-Control - tells the client how long it can cache the response before checking in again (e.g. Cache-Control: max-age=600); use no-cache to prevent sensitive info from being cached
 + Location - used in redirection responses (i.e. 3XX status codes); tells the client where to go next if the resource has moved

-The <i>response body</i> is where the actual data lives.
+The *response body* is where the actual data lives.
 These can be HTML, JSON, images, etc. Note: to prevent injection attacks (e.g. XSS), always sanitise and escape any data (i.e. user-generated content) before including them in the response

 ### Security Headers
-HTTP <i>Security Headers</i> help improve overall security of a web application to provide mitigations against attacks such as XSS, clickjacking, etc. These headers include:
+HTTP *Security Headers* help improve overall security of a web application to provide mitigations against attacks such as XSS, clickjacking, etc. These headers include:
 + Content-Security-Policy (CSP) - additional security layer that can help mitigate against common attacks; provides a way for administrators to say what domains or sources are considered safe (i.e. default-src, script-src, style-src); e.g. Content-Security-Policy: default-src 'self'; script-src 'self' https://cdn.tryhackme.com; style-src 'self'
 + Strict-Transport-Security (HSTS) - ensures that web browsers will always connect over HTTPS; e.g. Strict-Transport-Security: max-age=63072000; includeSubDomains; preload
 + X-Content-Type-Options - used to instruct browsers not to guess the MIME time of a resource but only use the Content-Type header; e.g. X-Content-Type-Options: nosniff